Looking for fun things to do in Charleston? You’re in luck – there’s plenty to see and do in this beautiful harbor city.

 Combined, the experience conveys a valuable lesson into the daily realities of the enslaved Africans that once lived and worked within its walls.

-The 1818 townhouse is located smack-bang in the middle of downtown Charlestown, presenting as an easy activity to fit into any day of exploring.
+The 1818 townhouse is located smack-bang in the middle of downtown Charleston, presenting as an easy activity to fit into any day of exploring.

-21 – Learn all about African-American with a tour of the Philip Simmons House
+21 – Tour of the Philip Simmons House

 Being a city with diverse cultures and a storied past, The Philip Simmons House tour beckons history buffs — it’s underrated, it’s educational, and it pays homage to the man who dedicated his life to creating beautiful ironwork throughout the city.